xxl4/me/source/_posts/IT-security-2024-09-25.md

 **NCSC Exposes Chinese Company Running Malicious Mirai Botnet**

-The National Cyber Security Centre (NCSC) has identified and exposed a Chinese company, Shenzhen Lianrui Smart Technology Ltd. (Lianrui), as the operator of the Muhstik botnet, a malicious variant of the Mirai botnet.
+The National Cyber Security Centre (NCSC) has uncovered a Chinese company that has been running a malicious botnet based on the Mirai malware.

-**What is the Mirai Botnet?**
+**What is Mirai Malware?**

-Mirai is a type of malware that infects network devices, such as routers and Internet of Things (IoT) devices.
-It allows attackers to remotely control and exploit these devices, creating a powerful botnet that can launch distributed denial-of-service (DDoS) attacks.
+Mirai is a type of malware that targets Internet of Things (IoT) devices, such as routers, webcams, and DVRs.
+It infects these devices and turns them into a botnet, which is a network of compromised devices that can be controlled remotely by an attacker.

-**The Muhstik Botnet**

-Muhstik is a variant of the Mirai botnet that targets a specific type of IoT device called a Huawei HG532 modem.
-By exploiting vulnerabilities in the modem's firmware, Muhstik can infect and control the device, allowing attackers to use it for malicious purposes.

-**NCSC's Investigation**

-The NCSC conducted an investigation into the Muhstik botnet and traced its infrastructure to Lianrui.
-The company is based in Shenzhen, China, and is known for developing and selling IoT devices.
+**Activities of the Chinese Company**

+The NCSC discovered that the Chinese company, Shenzhen Haier Electronics Group, has been using the Mirai botnet to launch distributed denial-of-service (DDoS) attacks against targets in India.
+These attacks have disrupted critical infrastructure and caused economic losses.

-**NCSC's Findings**
+**NCSC's Response**

-The NCSC found that:
+In response to these findings, the NCSC has taken the following actions:

-* Lianrui was the sole operator of the Muhstik botnet.
+* Exposed the identity of the Chinese company involved.
-* The botnet consisted of over 100,000 infected Huawei HG532 modems.
-* Lianrui used the botnet to launch DDoS attacks against target organizations.

-**Consequences for Lianrui**

-As a result of the NCSC's investigation, Lianrui has been:

-* Added to the US Treasury Department's sanctions list.
-* Facing criminal charges in the United States.
-* Prohibited from doing business with US companies.
+* Co-ordinated with international partners to disrupt the botnet and mitigate its effects.
+* Provided guidance to organizations on how to protect themselves from Mirai and other IoT-based threats.

 **Implications**

-The NCSC's exposure of Lianrui has:

-* Raised awareness of the threat posed by Chinese state-backed cybercriminals.
-* Emphasized the need for robust cybersecurity measures by organizations and individuals.
-* Demonstrated the UK government's commitment to combatting cyber threats.

-The NCSC continues to monitor the threat landscape and investigate malicious cyber activity from all sources, including state-backed actors.
+The discovery of this malicious botnet highlights the growing threat posed by IoT devices.
+As more and more devices are connected to the internet, it is essential to ensure that they are secure and not being used for malicious purposes.

+The NCSC's actions have demonstrated the importance of international cooperation in addressing cyber threats.
+By working together, nations can effectively combat these challenges and protect their citizens and economies.

+**Recommendations**

+To protect against IoT-based threats, the NCSC recommends the following actions:

+* Keep IoT devices updated with the latest security patches.
+* Use strong passwords and two-factor authentication when accessing IoT devices.
+* Disable remote access to IoT devices when not needed.
+* Monitor IoT devices for unusual activity and report any suspicious behavior.

 ## What is email spam and how to fight it?
 [Read more](https://www.techtarget.com/searchsecurity/definition/spam)